Measurement of the Sensitivity of Two-Particle Correlations in $pp$ Collisions to the Presence of Hard Scatterings: Supplemental Material Allowed by Journal to Accompany Online Version of Paper

-$^{a}$ Also Affiliated with an institute covered by a cooperation agreement with CERN.\\ $^{b}$ Also at APC, Universit\'e Paris Cit\'e, CNRS/IN2P3, Paris; France.\\ $^{c}$ Also at Borough of Manhattan Community College, City University of New York, New York NY; United States of America.\\ $^{d}$ Also at Center for High Energy Physics, Peking University; China.\\ $^{e}$ Also at Center for Interdisciplinary Research and Innovation (CIRI-AUTH), Thessaloniki ; Greece.\\ $^{f}$ Also at Centro Studi e Ricerche Enrico Fermi; Italy.\\ $^{g}$ Also at CERN, Geneva; Switzerland.\\ $^{h}$ Also at D\'epartement de Physique Nucl\'eaire et Corpusculaire, Universit\'e de Gen\`eve, Gen\`eve; Switzerland.\\ $^{i}$ Also at Departament de Fisica de la Universitat Autonoma de Barcelona, Barcelona; Spain.\\ $^{j}$ Also at Department of Financial and Management Engineering, University of the Aegean, Chios; Greece.\\ $^{k}$ Also at Department of Physics and Astronomy, Michigan State University, East Lansing MI; United States of America.\\ $^{l}$ Also at Department of Physics and Astronomy, University of Victoria, Victoria BC; Canada.\\ $^{m}$ Also at Department of Physics, California State University, Sacramento; United States of America.\\ $^{n}$ Also at Department of Physics, King's College London, London; United Kingdom.\\ $^{o}$ Also at Department of Physics, Royal Holloway University of London, Egham; United Kingdom.\\ $^{p}$ Also at Department of Physics, University of Fribourg, Fribourg; Switzerland.\\ $^{q}$ Also at Department of Physics, University of Thessaly; Greece.\\ $^{r}$ Also at Department of Physics, Westmont College, Santa Barbara; United States of America.\\ $^{s}$ Also at Fakult{\"a}t f{\"u}r Mathematik und Naturwissenschaften, Fachgruppe Physik, Bergische Universit\"{a}t Wuppertal, Wuppertal; Germany.\\ $^{t}$ Also at Hellenic Open University, Patras; Greece.\\ $^{u}$ Also at Institucio Catalana de Recerca i Estudis Avancats, ICREA, Barcelona; Spain.\\ $^{v}$ Also at Institut f\"{u}r Experimentalphysik, Universit\"{a}t Hamburg, Hamburg; Germany.\\ $^{w}$ Also at Institute of Applied Physics, Mohammed VI Polytechnic University, Ben Guerir; Morocco.\\ $^{x}$ Also at Institute of Particle Physics (IPP); Canada.\\ $^{y}$ Also at Institute of Physics and Technology, Ulaanbaatar; Mongolia.\\ $^{z}$ Also at Institute of Physics, Azerbaijan Academy of Sciences, Baku; Azerbaijan.\\ $^{aa}$ Also at Institute of Theoretical Physics, Ilia State University, Tbilisi; Georgia.\\ $^{ab}$ Also at KEK, High Energy Accelerator Research Organization, Tsukuba; Japan.\\ $^{ac}$ Also at Lawrence Livermore National Laboratory, Livermore; United States of America.\\ $^{ad}$ Also at The Collaborative Innovation Center of Quantum Matter (CICQM), Beijing; China.\\ $^{ae}$ Also at TRIUMF, Vancouver BC; Canada.\\ $^{af}$ Also at Universit\`a di Napoli Parthenope, Napoli; Italy.\\ $^{ag}$ Also at University of Colorado Boulder, Department of Physics, Colorado; United States of America.\\ $^{ah}$ Also at Washington College, Chestertown, MD; United States of America.\\ $^{*}$ Deceased
+$^{a}$ Also Affiliated with an institute covered by a cooperation agreement with CERN.\\ $^{b}$ Also at An-Najah National University, Nablus; Palestine.\\ $^{c}$ Also at APC, Universit\'e Paris Cit\'e, CNRS/IN2P3, Paris; France.\\ $^{d}$ Also at Borough of Manhattan Community College, City University of New York, New York NY; United States of America.\\ $^{e}$ Also at Center for High Energy Physics, Peking University; China.\\ $^{f}$ Also at Center for Interdisciplinary Research and Innovation (CIRI-AUTH), Thessaloniki ; Greece.\\ $^{g}$ Also at Centro Studi e Ricerche Enrico Fermi; Italy.\\ $^{h}$ Also at CERN, Geneva; Switzerland.\\ $^{i}$ Also at D\'epartement de Physique Nucl\'eaire et Corpusculaire, Universit\'e de Gen\`eve, Gen\`eve; Switzerland.\\ $^{j}$ Also at Departament de Fisica de la Universitat Autonoma de Barcelona, Barcelona; Spain.\\ $^{k}$ Also at Department of Financial and Management Engineering, University of the Aegean, Chios; Greece.\\ $^{l}$ Also at Department of Physics and Astronomy, Michigan State University, East Lansing MI; United States of America.\\ $^{m}$ Also at Department of Physics and Astronomy, University of Victoria, Victoria BC; Canada.\\ $^{n}$ Also at Department of Physics, Ben Gurion University of the Negev, Beer Sheva; Israel.\\ $^{o}$ Also at Department of Physics, California State University, Sacramento; United States of America.\\ $^{p}$ Also at Department of Physics, King's College London, London; United Kingdom.\\ $^{q}$ Also at Department of Physics, Royal Holloway University of London, Egham; United Kingdom.\\ $^{r}$ Also at Department of Physics, Stanford University, Stanford CA; United States of America.\\ $^{s}$ Also at Department of Physics, University of Fribourg, Fribourg; Switzerland.\\ $^{t}$ Also at Department of Physics, University of Thessaly; Greece.\\ $^{u}$ Also at Department of Physics, Westmont College, Santa Barbara; United States of America.\\ $^{v}$ Also at Fakult{\"a}t f{\"u}r Mathematik und Naturwissenschaften, Fachgruppe Physik, Bergische Universit\"{a}t Wuppertal, Wuppertal; Germany.\\ $^{w}$ Also at Hellenic Open University, Patras; Greece.\\ $^{x}$ Also at Institucio Catalana de Recerca i Estudis Avancats, ICREA, Barcelona; Spain.\\ $^{y}$ Also at Institut f\"{u}r Experimentalphysik, Universit\"{a}t Hamburg, Hamburg; Germany.\\ $^{z}$ Also at Institute of Applied Physics, Mohammed VI Polytechnic University, Ben Guerir; Morocco.\\ $^{aa}$ Also at Institute of Particle Physics (IPP); Canada.\\ $^{ab}$ Also at Institute of Physics and Technology, Ulaanbaatar; Mongolia.\\ $^{ac}$ Also at Institute of Physics, Azerbaijan Academy of Sciences, Baku; Azerbaijan.\\ $^{ad}$ Also at Institute of Theoretical Physics, Ilia State University, Tbilisi; Georgia.\\ $^{ae}$ Also at L2IT, Universit\'e de Toulouse, CNRS/IN2P3, UPS, Toulouse; France.\\ $^{af}$ Also at Lawrence Livermore National Laboratory, Livermore; United States of America.\\ $^{ag}$ Also at National Institute of Physics, University of the Philippines Diliman (Philippines); Philippines.\\ $^{ah}$ Also at Technical University of Munich, Munich; Germany.\\ $^{ai}$ Also at The Collaborative Innovation Center of Quantum Matter (CICQM), Beijing; China.\\ $^{aj}$ Also at TRIUMF, Vancouver BC; Canada.\\ $^{ak}$ Also at Universit\`a di Napoli Parthenope, Napoli; Italy.\\ $^{al}$ Also at University of Colorado Boulder, Department of Physics, Colorado; United States of America.\\ $^{am}$ Also at Washington College, Chestertown, MD; United States of America.\\ $^{*}$ Deceased

 \end{flushleft}